How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 By the end of week 20, the final EHCP must be issued.
 Your 2-month appeal window for content appeals starts the date on the final plan.

-What to do if the LA misses a deadline
+What to do if the local authority misses a deadline

 Missed deadlines are common.
-The Local Government and Social Care Ombudsman has consistently upheld complaints where LAs blew through the 20-week timescale without lawful reason.
+The Local Government and Social Care Ombudsman has consistently upheld complaints where local authorities blew through the 20-week timescale without lawful reason.
 Your options:

 1. Chase in writing immediately